 - Lab managers in academic research labs and research institutes, state and federal government agencies

-- Completion of foundational courses in biology, chemistry (including organic chemistry), physics, and mathematics
+- Completion of foundational courses in biology, chemistry (including organic chemistry), physics, genetics, and mathematics

 - Otherwise well-qualified applicants can correct academic deficiencies with enrollment in appropriate courses or independent study during the first year of graduate studies

 - International applicants living outside the U.S.A. should first complete a free online application